charleskoehl/parsimonious/README.md

 <a name="module_Parsimonious+isPointer"></a>

 ### parsimonious.isPointer(thing) ⇒ <code>boolean</code>
-Return true of thing is a pointer to a Parse.Object
+Return true of thing is a valid pointer to a Parse.Object, regardless of whether the Parse.Object exists.

 **Kind**: instance method of [<code>Parsimonious</code>](#module_Parsimonious)